 If using another web server, prepare the configuration by yourself.

-Upload all files (and direcrories) of the package to the document_root directory of your web server.
+Upload all files (directories and symlinks) of the package to the document_root directory of your web server.

 IMPORTANT: The package may contain some symlinks.
 Ensure they are uploaded together with the files.
 Notice, that FTP can't upload symlinks.